Balancing FP8 Computation Accuracy and Efficiency on Digital CIM via Shift-Aware On-the-fly Aligned-Mantissa Bitwidth Prediction: Validations and Evaluations

 As shown in Fig.~\ref{llama_accuracy}, we evaluate the accuracy of Llama-7b using a fixed aligned-mantissa bitwidth configuration as the baseline.
 Llama-7b is quantized following the method in \cite{liu2023llm}, with inputs in E4M3/E5M2 format and weights in E2M5 format.
 Detailed accuracy versus bitwidth exploration on the BoolQ and Winogrande datasets demonstrates that 12b input and 8b weight achieve accuracy equivalent to the FP8 baseline, establishing the upper bound of our alignment scheme.

-Fig.~\ref{dynamic_strategy} illustrates the accuracy-efficiency trade-off between fixed and dynamic mantissa strategies on Llama-7b.
-We evaluate 12 typical configurations comprising 6 fixed-bitwidth and 6 DSBP design points on BoolQ and Winogrande. \textbf{We use I/W, including sign bits, to represent the average input/weight computational bitwidths in the INT MAC array.} The macro energy efficiency is calculated as throughput divided by power, where throughput is inversely proportional to I$\times$W. As shown in Fig.~\ref{dynamic_strategy}, through dynamic prediction, DSBP effectively balances group-wise bitwidth and truncation error, forming a Pareto frontier for accuracy and efficiency.
+Fig.~\ref{dynamic_strategy} illustrates the accuracy-efficiency trade-off between fixed and dynamic mantissa strategies on Llama-7b. \textbf{We use I/W, including sign bits, to represent the average input/weight computational bitwidths in the INT MAC array.} The macro energy efficiency is calculated as throughput divided by power, where throughput is inversely related to I$\times$W. As shown in Fig.~\ref{dynamic_strategy}, through dynamic prediction, DSBP effectively balances group-wise bitwidth and truncation error, forming a Pareto frontier for accuracy and efficiency.
 This indicates that DSBP achieves higher energy efficiency at equivalent accuracy levels compared to the baseline.
-Furthermore, even though DSBP and MPU introduces additional area and power overhead, both energy efficiency and throughput improve compared to fixed bitwidth mode while maintaining accuracy.
+Furthermore, even though DSBP and MPU introduce additional area and power overhead, both energy efficiency and throughput improve compared to fixed bitwidth mode while maintaining accuracy.

 Considering the diverse requirements of practical application scenarios, we define two configuration strategies: \textbf{Precise} and \textbf{Efficient}, as marked in Fig.~\ref{dynamic_strategy}.
 Table~\ref{tab:efficiency} presents detailed evaluation results on the BoolQ dataset.
 The scaling factor $k$ and fixed bitwidth $B_{\text{fix}}$ enable flexible trade-offs between accuracy and efficiency.
 The \textbf{Precise} configuration ($k$=1, $B_{\text{fix}}$=6/5) prioritizes accuracy through conservative bitwidth reduction, while \textbf{Efficient} configuration ($k$=2, $B_{\text{fix}}$=4/4) aggressively reduces bitwidth for higher throughput.
-With higher $B_{\text{fix}}$=6/5, the Precise configuration has a higher base bitwidth, and yields a higher average bitwidth (7.65/6.61), maintaining accuracy close to the FP8 baseline.
-For the Efficient configuration, increasing $k$ to 2 and reducing $B_{\text{fix}}$=4/4 amplifies the effect of shift-aware bitwidth prediction, achieving a lower average bitwidth (5.58/6.08) with 1.5$\times$ higher efficiency compared to Precise configuration.
+With higher $B_{\text{fix}}$=6/5, the Precise configuration has a higher base bitwidth, and yields a higher average bitwidth (BoolQ: 7.65/6.61, Winogrande: 7.02/6.02), maintaining accuracy close to the FP8 baseline.
+For the Efficient configuration, increasing $k$ to 2 and reducing $B_{\text{fix}}$=4/4 amplifies the effect of shift-aware bitwidth prediction, achieving a lower average bitwidth (BoolQ: 5.58/6.08, Winogrande: 5.18/6.02) with higher efficiency compared to Precise configuration.
 This demonstrates that users can select appropriate $(k, B_{\text{fix}})$ hyperparameters based on their specific accuracy-efficiency requirements.